hbctraining/scRNA-seq/lessons/merged_SC_marker_identification.md

 ## Identification of conserved markers in all conditions

 Since we have samples representing different conditions in our dataset, **our best option is to find conserved markers**.
-This function separates out cells by sample group/condition, and then performs differential gene expression testing for a single specified cluster against all other clusters (or a second cluster, if specified).
+This function internally separates out cells by sample group/condition, and then performs differential gene expression testing for a single specified cluster against all other clusters (or a second cluster, if specified).
 Gene-level p-values are computed for each condition and then combined across groups using meta-analysis methods from the MetaDE R package.

 Before we start our marker identification will explicitly set our default assay, we will want to use the **original counts and not the integrated data**.